Get E-Book

 Evaluation

-Evaluation is the first phase that runs module bodies.
-The engine works through the dependency graph so dependencies evaluate before the modules that depend on them.
-Leaf modules, the ones with no further imports, run first.
-Their top-level code initializes their export bindings with real values.
+The engine works through the graph so dependencies run before the modules that depend on them.
+Modules with no further imports run first.
+Their top-level code initializes their exported bindings with real values.
+Then their dependents can run, and then the modules above those.

 Import Syntax